-The Preferred Restoration Alternatives included in this Final RP/EA are based on restoration work conducted in Puerto Rico over the last ten years.
+The Preferred Restoration Alternative included in this Final RP/EA is based on restoration work conducted in Puerto Rico over the last ten years.
 The Recovery Plan for A. cervicornis and A. palmata includes coral propagation efforts as a high priority to enable the recovery of these populations (NOAA, 2015).
-The restoration alternative proposed in this Final RP/EA in combination with additional coral propagation work proposed in the Final RP/EA for the T/V PORT STEWART will assist in the recovery of these species.
-The trend of coral reef decline in the Caribbean and the rest of the world over the last few decades make existing coral reef resources even more vulnerable as well as more valuable, increasing both the need and urgency for both compensatory restoration and conservation.
+The restoration alternative proposed in this Final RP/EA in combination with additional coral propagation work proposed in the Final RP/EA for the LNG-C MATTHEWS will assist in the recovery of these species.
+The trend of coral reef decline in the Caribbean and the rest of the world over the last few decades makes existing coral reef resources even more vulnerable as well as more valuable, increasing both the need and urgency for both compensatory restoration and conservation.